Tax guide

 Capital gains statementsEquity, mutual fund, property, or crypto gains

-Step 4: Claim deductions with evidence
+Step 4: Claim deductions you can actually support

-Step 6: Keep a post-filing record
+Step 6: Build a post-filing record and keep it

 Final takeaway